yuvarajennam/EduFlowAI/README.md

 In a classroom of 40+ students, personalized teaching is impossible.
 Every student learns differently, struggles with different concepts, and needs different pacing — yet they all get the same curriculum delivered at the same speed.

-**EduFlow AI solves this.** It gives every student their own autonomous AI tutor that knows exactly where they struggle, adapts in real-time, and never stops learning about the learner.
+EduFlow AI solves this It gives every student their own autonomous AI tutor that knows exactly where they struggle, adapts in real-time, and never stops learning about the learner.

 | Metric | Without EduFlow | With EduFlow |
 |---|---|---|